ajvetturini/phase-field-models/README.md

 # Phase Field Modelling using JAX

 Python / JAX implementation of Cahn-Hilliard and Allen-Cahn phase field model algorithms (inspired from https://github.com/lorenzo-rovigatti/cahn-hilliard) alongside [reproduced results](#performance-comparison).
 The output of this phase field package (i.e., the resultant mass / energy log and order parameter trajectory) are formatted similarly to the cahn-hilliard package, and here I also implemented the Allen-Cahn model.
+Furthermore, this package enables **automatic differentiation** to be leveraged for rapid development of new free energy models.
 Overall, if you are unfamiliar with phase fields / other mesoscopic simulations, I'd recommend reading Ch 12 and 13 of Introduction to Computational Materials Science by Richard Lesar.

-Furthermore, this package enables **automatic differentiation** to be leveraged for rapid development of new free energy models.
-Also, a **Bayesian Optimizer** is implemented and allows you to optimize parameter(s) of a free energy model to target a specified behavior (see [Inverse Design](#inverse-design)) section below)

 Overall, this library has a focus on grid-based phase field modelling for self-assembly based systems, whereas other phase field model implementations (e.g., such as [JAX-AM](https://github.com/tianjuxue/jax-am)) focus on looking at grain development for additive manufacturing where the mesh quality is of greater importance.